Bayesian Context Trees: Modelling and exact inference for discrete time series

 Consider two models $S,T\in\clT(D)$ such that $S$ is a subtree of $T$.
 If $T$ is produced by adding a single branch of $m$ nodes to one of the leaves, $s$, say, of $S$, and $s$ is at depth $D-2$ or smaller, then $|T|=|S|+m-1$ and $L_D(T)=L_D(S)$, so that, \ben \frac{\pi_D(T;\beta)}{\pi_D(S;\beta)}=(1-\beta)\beta^{m-1}, \een which, as desired, is always less than one.
 But if $T$ is produced from $S$ by adding a branch of $m$ nodes to a node $s$ at depth $D-1$, then $L_D(T)=L_D(S)+m$, and,

 This is strictly decreasing in $\beta$, and for $\beta<1/2$ it is greater than one, while for $\beta>1/2$ it is smaller than 1.

-Therefore, $\pi_D(T;\beta)$ penalizes larger trees by an exponential amount as long as $\beta\geq1/2$, and larger values of $\beta$ make the penalization more severe.
+Therefore, $\pi_D(T;\beta)$ penalises larger trees by an exponential amount as long as $\beta\geq1/2$, and larger values of $\beta$ make the penalisation more severe.
 Also, for larger alphabet sizes, $\mbox{$\alpha=(1-\beta)^{1/(m-1)}$}$ becomes very close to~1 and the second factor dominates, an effect which is unintuitive and less desirable.
 Therefore, in practice we will always take $\beta\approx 1-2^{-m+1}$, so that $\alpha\approx 1/2$, unless there are specific reasons for a different choice.